English Language Arts Materials Collections for Instructionally Embedded States

 one toy duck or duck represented in a tactile graphic

-one wheelchair or wheelchair represented in a tactile graphic
+one toy sheep or sheep represented in a tactile graphic

 two unfamiliar objects